- Books, Literature, and Writing»

 When I moved in with my parents in December 2013, I had started a relationship in November.
 We hit it off because our relationship history was very similar.
 The relationship ended 14 months later, because he couldn't get passed his two divorces either.
 Can't exactly always fix what's broken, just have to use duct tape on the cracks, and trudge on.
 Now, when things happen, I tell myself, "it's just a speed bump, keep going.
 Focus on you.
 YOUR needs, YOUR wants, YOUR desires!"

 I have a new guy in my life.
 My life has changed for the better since he walked into it.
 He's the reason why I am employed now.
+Which the relationship has become complicated now.
 Although, my boss tells me my resume was amazing.
 He wanted to know why my resume didn't cross his desk before it did.
-My boyfriend and I have been talking about getting married in the fall of next year.
-We have talked about marrying either at the Daniel Boone Chapel in Defiance, MO.
+My boyfriend and I had been talking about getting married in the fall of next year.
+We had talked about marrying either at the Daniel Boone Chapel in Defiance, MO.
 Or, I looked into my father's timeshare to see if any of their accommodations do weddings, and JACKPOT!!
 There is a timeshare in Branson, Missouri, which may also help keep the occasion more intimate.

 Some of my boyfriend's family lives in Arkansas and Texas, so those that come from those states can just meet us in Branson instead of driving further north.
 We have not toured the timeshare in Branson for the event yet.
 The only place we have toured is the Daniel Boone Chapel.
 Which was nice, they have a brides room that is to die for in the basement of the old home next to the historic chapel.